Alameda Corridor: History

 By the early 1990s, the Southern Pacific was in a difficult financial position and sold the Alameda Street corridor to the Ports of Long Beach for in December 1994 ($ in adjusted for inflation).
 This allowed the ACTA to begin building a freight rail "expressway" from the ports to the major rail yards near Downtown Los Angeles.
 The centerpiece of the new Alameda Corridor would be the "Mid-Corridor Trench," a below-ground, triple-tracked rail line that is 10 mi long, 33 ft deep, and 50 ft wide, with a track spacing of 15 ft.
 The trench and the larger Alameda Corridor would allow freight trains to travel 40 mph without concerns about grade-crossing collisions or having to blow their horns as they traveled through neighborhoods.
-The corridor would be open to both BNSF Railway and Union Pacific Railroad (UP) trains via trackage rights.
+The corridor would be open to both BNSF and Union Pacific trains via trackage rights.

 The line began operation on April 15, 2002, and reached a peak of 60 train movements per day in October 2006.
 Trains have become much longer since: in 2006, the line carried 19,924 trains carrying 4.9 million twenty-foot equivalent units (TEUs) of containers, while in 2021, only 10,928 trains carried the same 4.9 million TEUs.
 The cost of the line was pegged at $2.1 billion at opening ($ in adjusted for inflation).

 In 2013, the railroad carried 33% of the freight traveling to and from the Ports of Los Angeles and Long Beach.
 Fifteen percent of the nation’s container traffic travels through the corridor according to the Transit Authority.